 How many weeks do you pay your instructors?
-Most clubs typically pay instructors for 8-9 weeks (overall range is from 7-10 weeks for some of the staff, e.g., head instructors/program directors are usually one-two weeks longer than other instructors)
+5 clubs pay for 7 weeks.
+Most clubs pay for 8-9 weeks.
+3 clubs pay for 10 weeks.
+Head instructors/program directors may be paid for one-two weeks longer than other instructors.

 Are your instructors paid hourly or salaried?
-12 clubs pay hourly; 15 clubs pay a fixed salary; 2 clubs mentioned that instructors are paid hourly but the head instructor/program directors are salaried.
+11 clubs pay hourly; 14 clubs pay a fixed salary; 2 clubs mentioned that instructors are paid hourly but the head instructor/program directors are salaried.

 How many hours per week are instructors paid?
-Most clubs pay for 40 hour base (a couple are 35 hours for regular instructors)
+Most clubs pay for 40 hour base.
+Two have a 35 hour base for regular instructors.

 Do you pay overtime?
-20 clubs do pay OT for work in excess of 40 hours, especially for regattas and weekend work and with prior approval by head instructor/program chair.
-9 clubs say they pay no OT. (some clubs mentioned their interpretation that sailing instructors are non-exempt jobs, while head instructors/program directors are exempt jobs).
+22 clubs do pay OT for work in excess of 40 hours, especially for regattas and weekend work and with prior approval by head instructor/program chair.
+4 clubs say they pay no OT. (some clubs in past years have mentioned their interpretation that sailing instructors are non-exempt jobs, while head instructors/program directors are exempt jobs).